videlais/Unofficial-Ink-Cookbook/Chapter14/index.md

 The creators of Ink, Inkle Studio, have created an Ink Unity Integration plugin for working with Ink in the game engine Unity, providing ways to test compiled Ink files, make new Ink files, and work with the Story API in Unity game object scripts to load blocks of a story and its choices.

 Unity is a popular cross-platform game engine for making 2D and 3D games.
-It supports virtual and augmented reality projects and has been used by major game development projects to make anything from small, indie projects to major AAA titles.
+It supports virtual and augmented reality projects and has been used by major game development projects to make everything from small, indie projects to major AAA titles.
 Using the game engine is free, but accessing the asset store, where additional resources and plugins can be found, requires registering an account with Unity before being able to access materials.

 *What are the basics of Unity Editor?*